Best Rain Gauge

 Using digital monitors involves more work up front, but they are easier to use day-to-day, mostly because they dump themselves.
 The manual monitors just require a few screws to install, but you need to dump them and record the data (if you care to) every time it rains.

 If you're looking for a digital option, the AcuRite is easier to set up and use than the Ecowitt.
 The AcuRite uses just two screws to secure it to a flat wooden base.
 You need to find a pole with the proper circumference to attach the Ecowitt and screw on the slightly awkward disk.
-Otherwise, as long as the Ecowitt's sensor is functional, adding batteries and pairing both devices is fairly straightforward.
+Otherwise, as long as the Ecowitt's sensor is functional, adding batteries and pairing both devices is relatively straightforward.
 When it comes to reading data from the two, the AcruRite is more intuitive, cycling easily through the most important information, namely the daily, weekly, and monthly totals.
-Similarly to the manual gauges, if you don't check the rain total the day of or the day after, they are lost in the amalgamation of weekly or monthly totals.
+Like the manual gauges, if you don't check the rain total the day of or the day after, they are lost in the amalgamation of weekly or monthly totals.

 The EZ Read Jumbo isn't far behind.
 You just need a screwdriver to mount the bracket and need to pull out a small tab at the bottom to empty it.
 Reading the two-inch tall numbers is a breeze.
 The Straus Precision Gauge takes a few more steps and a bit of precision, but it's far from difficult to use.
-The sturdier bracket still just requires a screwdriver, and perhaps a level to install.
+The sturdier bracket still just requires a screwdriver and perhaps a level to install.
 When you measure totals over an inch, you will need to pour water from the larger cylinder into the smaller one using the included funnel, but we rather enjoy the ritual.

 The OutdoorHome option has a small, easy to mount plate, which it slides off quickly for reading and dumping.
 But the colorless numbers and odd increment fractions (1/16th of an inch) make it awkward, although the metric measurements on the left-hand side are convenient.
 The La Crosse Waterfall takes two hands to dump, and the red float washes out with the water, but it's not that annoying.